England Football Online

 "ENGLAND TO PLAY FRANCE

-"The English F.A. council meeting in London yesterday were told that England's first match in the European Nations' Cup would be against on France at Wembley on October 24 and this will take the place of the friendly game against Hungary, which has been postponed."
+"The English F.A. council meeting in London yesterday were told that England's first match in the European Nations' Cup would be against France at Wembley on October 24 and this will take the place of the friendly game against Hungary, which has been postponed."

 - Monday, 19 February 1962, The Glasgow Herald.